N

 How To Take Care Of A Nova Scotia Duck Tolling Retriever

 The Toller is a sporting dog that requires plenty of activity.
-As long as he gets his exercise needs met, he is a pretty low-maintenance companion.
+As long as it gets its exercise needs met, it is a pretty low-maintenance companion.
 While shedding is common, it is no worse than many other breeds.
-The main concern with the breed is his tolerance for heat.
+The main concern with the breed is its heat tolerance.
 Although he does fine in cold and temperate climates, his double coat makes him ill-suited for long stretches of hot weather.

 The Best Dog Food For Nova Scotia Duck Tolling Retrievers